-- a) Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result. - b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. - c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
+Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result.

+- b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. - c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
-Complies [X] Partial compliance [] Explanation [] Not applicable []

-59. The payment of a significant part of the variable components of remuneration should be deferred for a minimum time that is sufficient to check that the yield conditions established above have actually been met.

-Complies [X] Partial compliance [] Explanation [] Not applicable [] ---------------- ------------------------ ----------------- --------------------

-60. Earnings-linked remuneration should take account of any qualifications made in the report by the external auditors that may reduce those earnings.

-Complies [] Partial compliance [] Explanation [] Not applicable [X] -------------- ------------------------ ----------------- --------------------

-61. A significant percentage of the variable remuneration of executive directors should be linked to the delivery of shares or financial instruments indexed to their value.
+Complies [X (] Partial compliance [1 Explanation [1 Not applicable [] 59.
+The payment of a significant part of the variable components of remuneration should be deferred for a minimum time that is sufficient to check that the yield conditions established above have actually been met.
+Complies [X (] Partial compliance [1 Explanation [] Not applicable [] 60.
+Earnings-linked remuneration should take account of any qualifications made in the report by the external auditors that may reduce those earnings.
+Complies [] Partial compliance [1 Explanation [1 Not applicable [X] 61.
+A significant percentage of the variable remuneration of executive directors should be linked to the delivery of shares or financial instruments indexed to their value. e delivery of shares or

-Complies [] Partial compliance [] Explanation [X] Not applicable [] -------------- ------------------------ ------------------- --------------------